abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 <!-- more -->

+## Requirements

+The example code relies on OpenEdge 10.2B; other versions may or may not work.  `git` is also required for downloading the sample code.
+I would also advise using Linux or Mac for running this code, as it is what Ruby plays best with.

 ## Preparing a database

 The example code will need a copy of the `sports2000` database that is running